-The Trust is funded by the Johnson & Johnson Family of Companies as part of its commitment to the Johnson & Johnson Global Community Impact Team in the EMEA region.
-The Johnson & Johnson Family of Companies' commitment to the Trust extends to the provision of office space, facilities and the release of its employees to sit on local, informal committees that provide advice to the Trust.
+The Foundation is funded by the Johnson & Johnson Family of Companies as part of its commitment to Johnson & Johnson Global Community Impact in the EMEA region.
+The Johnson & Johnson Family of Companies' commitment to the Foundation extends to the provision of office space, facilities and the release of its employees to sit on local, informal committees that provide advice to the Foundation.

-In 2010, the Trust signed a trademark licensing agreement with the Johnson & Johnson Family of Companies for the use of the Johnson & Johnson name and logo.
+In 2010, the Foundation signed a trademark licensing agreement with the Johnson & Johnson Family of Companies for the use of the Johnson & Johnson name and logo.

-As of the 31st of December 2018, all 15 Directors are employees of the Johnson & Johnson Family of Companies.
+As of the 31st of December 2019, all Directors are employees of the Johnson & Johnson Family of Companies.